Code-4-Community/learning-resources/docs/jumpstart/week-9.md

     order_id integer REFERENCES orders
 );
 ```
 We can't make `product_id` unique because we may have multiple order items that refer to the same product.
-Similarly, we can't make `order_id` unique because the entire point of creating this join table was to allow multiple order items to belong to the same order.
+Similarly, we can't make `order_id` unique because the entire point of creating this join table was to allow multiple entries to belong to the same order.
 However, we may want to guarantee that there are no duplicate entries -- i.e., the <em>combination</em> of the product id and order id is unique.
 More formally, no entry in the table contains both the same product id and the same order id.

 Fortunately, Postgres allows us to define a `UNIQUE` constraint over multiple columns:
 ```